 - the urine specimen provided is real urine or not.

-Let’s get a better idea of the differences between urea and uric acid and why it is crucial if you are looking for a synthetic urine product to use, for an upcoming urine test.
+Let’s get a better idea of the comparison and differences between urea and uric acid and why it is crucial if you are looking for a synthetic urine product to use.

 What is Uric Acid?